 After the traffic signal installation becomes operational, conduct a continuous, 24-hour operating test for not less than 30 consecutive calendar days.
 Correct failures during the test period by repairing or replacing malfunctioning parts or equipment or faulty work regardless of the cause in less than 24 hours as directed.
 After correcting failures caused by defective equipment, material, or faulty work, re-conduct the 30-day test.

 During the 30-day test period, change, adjust, or reinstall controller and/or time-based coordination settings and/or master controller settings and/or closed loop central office monitor settings as directed at any time.
 Adjust or revise initial signal timing parameters, as directed, to optimize signal operation due to actual traffic flows and field conditions.
-Provide opportunity for municipal employees, Department personnel and/or municipal traffic signal maintenance contractor to observer timing setting adjustments during controller, time-based coordinator, master controller, and closed loop central office monitor setup and subsequent timing adjustments Accomplish initial turn-on of the controller assembly in the presence of a representative of the District Traffic Engineer, municipality and manufacturer(s).
+Provide opportunity for municipal employees, Department personnel and/or municipal traffic signal maintenance contractor to observer timing setting adjustments during controller, time-based coordinator, master controller, and closed loop central office monitor setup and subsequent timing adjustments.
+Accomplish initial turn-on of the controller assembly in the presence of a representative of the District Traffic Engineer, municipality. and manufacturer(s).
 During this time period, power and communication costs associated with maintaining the operation of the traffic signal will be the responsibility of municipality or other party that currently (or will ultimately) assume ownership or maintenance of the installation.

 In addition to the provisions of Sections 105.10 and 107.10, those Department, Federal, and municipal personnel and agencies, as well as public and private interests, that are involved with the signal installation, have jurisdictional control over the installation or adjacent facilities, or will ultimately assume ownership or maintenance of the installation, will at the discretion of the Department, be allowed to observe signal turn-on, installation of initial timing parameters and any subsequent adjustment, and inspection before completion of 30-day test.